akanadocs/docs-test/sp/performance-tuning.md

 		<li><a href="#contract-policy-cache">Contract Policy Cache</a></li>
 		<li><a href="#cert-cache">Policy Manager Client (Certificate) Cache</a></li>
 		<li><a href="#az-cache">Contract Authorization Cache</a></li>
-		<li><a href="#cm-settings">Community Manager settings</a></li>
+		<li><a href="#cm-settings">Akana API Platform settings</a></li>
 	</ol>
 </ol>

 ### <a name="introduction"></a>Introduction

-This document describes the performance tuning parameters for Akana’s API Gateway and Community Manager products.
+This document describes the performance tuning parameters for the Akana API Gateway and Akana API Platform products.

 ### <a name="deployment-architecture"></a>Deployment Architecture
 There are several optional deployment choices that can improve the performance of the product.